-Setting up you turbo trainer and bike for Virtual Watts
+Setting up your turbo trainer and bike for Virtual Watts

-To capture the speed of your rear wheel you will need to mount an ANT+ or Bluetooth speed sensor to the non-driveside chain stay of your bike and a magnet to the spokes of your rear wheel.
-There are many popular brands and models of speed and cadence sensors, such as those from Garmin and Wahoo and a full list of supported sensors can be found in our Compatible Sensors article.
-(Be Advised that Windows is ANT+ only and will not work with Bluetooth)
+To capture the speed of your rear wheel you will need to mount an ANT+ or Bluetooth speed sensor to the non-driveside chainstay of your bike and a magnet to the spokes of your rear wheel.
+There are many popular brands and models of speed and cadence sensors, such as those from Wahoo and a full list of supported sensors can be found in our Compatible Sensors article.
+(Note that iOS is Bluetooth only.
+For more information about using ANT+ sensors in iOS, please check this article out: Connecting ANT+ Sensors

 Install the sensors and pair it to the app (provided you have the right ANT+/Bluetooth connectivity).